micmejia/bible-dump/NKJV/Luke/Luke 10.md

 ###### 1
-After these things the Lord appointed [^a]seventy others also, and sent them two by two before His face into every city and place where He Himself was about to go.
+After these things the Lord appointed seventy others also, and sent them two by two before His face into every city and place where He Himself was about to go.

 ###### 2
 Then He said to them, "The harvest truly _is_ great, but the laborers _are_ few; therefore pray the Lord of the harvest to send out laborers into His harvest.